Why are sanctions against Belarus not more effective? | DW | 18.06.2021

 DW's analysis of the Belarusian case demonstrates what a difficult instrument sanctions are.
 In 1994, when Lukashenko was first elected, the tentative opening of the former Soviet republic came to an end.
 Belarus began to turn into an autocracy.

 Political opponents vanished without trace; the media and civil society were harassed; civic protest was suppressed.
-The United States and the European Union, the world's most active sanctioners, responded by imposing sanctions on the Lukashenko regime.
+The United States and the European Union, the world's most active sanctioners, responded by imposing restrictive measures on the Lukashenko regime.
 They have been in place almost continuously since the early 2000s.

 In 2004 the United States passed the Belarus Democracy Act, a federal law that is still in effect today.
 It allows for the promotion of civil society and the punishment of the ruling elite.
 In 2006, incumbent US President George W. Bush issued an executive order that froze all US-held assets and accounts belonging to Lukashenko and his close associates.
 That same year, after also freezing European accounts and assets, the EU imposed an entry ban on Lukashenko and some of his allies.
 An arms embargo was then applied in 2011.